Loading...

 Source: Ulysses Ortega for The Standard

-So on Saturday, I made my way through a cold San Francisco morning to JFK Promenade with a crisp $100 bill and a mission: See what I could buy — and barter for — on Shakedown Street, the legendary vending free-for-all that blooms around every Dead show.
+So on Saturday morning, I made my way to JFK Promenade with a crisp $100 bill and a mission: see what I could buy — and barter for — on Shakedown Street, the vending free-for-all that blooms around every Dead show.

-The strip is lined with tie-dye T-shirts, drug rugs, pins, glass pipes, crystals, stickers, and other knickknacks.
+The strip was lined with tie-dye T-shirts, drug rugs, pins, glass pipes, crystals, stickers, and other knickknacks.
 At least one stand sold Grateful Dead-themed AI art.

-From the outset, I knew I wanted to find unique items I couldn’t get anywhere else.
-(In brainstorming for this story with my editors, it was decided that buying illicit drugs would probably be one of the more boring and commonplace items to score on the Lot — though I did buy a beer for $5 and yes, I will be submitting it on my expense report.)
+I knew I wanted unique items I couldn’t get anywhere else.
+(In brainstorming for this story with my editors, it was decided that buying illicit drugs would probably be one of the more boring and commonplace items to score on the Lot — though I did buy a beer for $5 and, yes, I will be submitting it on my expense report.)

-The first stop was a stand I’ve seen on other Shakedowns in my past experiences seeing Dead & Co.
-A green tent adorned with designs of bigfoot on clothing, bags, and stickers.
-As we spoke about the vendor’s art, I came to find out he was a well-known figure in the graffiti world who goes by the moniker Bigfoot.
+The first stop was a stand I’ve seen on other Shakedowns in my past experiences seeing Dead & Company: a green tent adorned with designs of Bigfoot on clothing, bags, and stickers.
+As we spoke about the vendor’s art, I learned he was a well-known figure in the graffiti world who goes by the moniker Bigfoot.

 A large, pale green dragon sculpture with wings towers behind a crowd of smiling people outdoors near trees and bushes.